igor-korotkov/UserlessJmix/README.md

 This will add a userless-jmix client, a mapper to map roles into "roles" claim of the ID Token, and two default users - alice/alice and bob/bob

-Alice has manager role allowing access to the application screens
+Alice has the "manager" role allowing access to the application screens.

-Bob doesn't have manager role
+Bob doesn't have the "manager" role.